Welsh-language literature: Testing boundaries: Poetry 1910–1940

-The first poet to achieve prominence in a more obviously modernist idiom was T. H. Parry-Williams (1887-1975), who capped his remarkable achievement in becoming the first poet to win both chair and crown in the same year, in 1912, by repeating the feat a second time in 1915.
-Of particular note is Y Ddinas (the City), the poem with which he won the 1915 Crown.
-A portrait of Paris and a cynical exploration of the corrupting nature of urban environments on the human condition, it is acknowledged as one of the earliest expressions of modernism in Welsh poetry.

-It was for his later work on a smaller canvas however that T. H. Parry-Williams would become celebrated, and in his shorter poetry, mostly written in the 1920s-1930s, he can be seen ranging far beyond the limits set by John Morris-Jones.
-Poems like Hon (This), Moelni (Bareness) and Llyn y Gadair (A lake in the poet's native Eifionydd), many of them sonnets (of which Parry-Williams was a master), often exhibit an unromantic affection for his home expressed through ironic detachment and frustration.
-One of his most remarkable poems, the sonnet Dychwelyd ("Return"), is a bleak expression of nihilism and materialism.
+The first poet to achieve prominence in a more obviously modernist idiom was T. H. Parry-Williams (1887–1975), who capped his remarkable achievement in becoming the first poet to win both chair and crown in the same year, in 1912, by repeating the feat a second time in 1915.
+His earlier poems including those awarded in 1912 show the strong influence of R. Silyn Roberts and W. J. Gruffydd and would have established him as another major figure in the Romantic vein of the other revival poets, but of much greater significance was the poem which won him the Crown in 1915.
+The previous year's Eisteddfod had been cancelled due to the war, and consequently and unusually no subject was set for the Crown in 1915, with poets allowed to write on the subject of their choice, so as to allow poems prepared for the previous year's competition to be entered alongside newly composed poems.
+This would prove significant as Parry-Williams's choice of subject was one unlikely to have been set at the time: Y Ddinas ('The City').
+A portrait of Paris, where he had spent time in 1913, and a cynical exploration of the corrupting nature of urban environments on the human condition, it is acknowledged as one of the first significant explorations of urban life and the earliest expressions of modernism in Welsh poetry.
+It proved controversial, earning the condemnation of arch-romantic Eifion Wyn.
+It was for his later work on a smaller canvas, however, that T. H. Parry-Williams would become celebrated, and in his shorter poetry, mostly written in the 1920s–1930s, he can be seen ranging far beyond the limits set by John Morris-Jones.
+Poems like Hon ('This'), Moelni ('Bareness') and Llyn y Gadair (A lake in the poet's native Eifionydd), many of them sonnets (of which Parry-Williams was a master), often exhibit an unromantic affection for his home expressed through ironic detachment and frustration.
+One of his most remarkable poems, the sonnet Dychwelyd ('Return'), is a bleak expression of nihilism and materialism.
 Described as the "most influential Welsh writer of the inter-war period", Parry-Williams also pioneered the expressive essay in Welsh.
-Parry-Williams's poetry is a mainstay of school and university syllabuses, and he remains one of Wales's best loved poets.
+Parry-Williams's poetry is a mainstay of school and university syllabuses, and he remains one of Wales's best loved poets; even during his own lifetime he was widely recognised among the most important poets writing in Welsh and he would be a continuing influence on poets of the late 20th century, and even the twenty-first.